 CONTACT: Zach Lowe, 202-777-3529

-SENATOR DEAN HELLER URGES NEVADANS TO USE FREE TAX PREP PROGRAM AND SAVE AT TAX TIME
+SENATOR DEAN HELLER URGES NEVADANS TO USE IRS FREE TAX PREP PROGRAM

 IRS Free File Program Empowers Working Nevadans to Safely and Easily File Their Taxes Online for Free

-North Las Vegas – With the tax filing deadline quickly approaching, Senator Dean Heller urged eligible Nevadans to use the IRS Free File program and save money at tax time.
+North Las Vegas – With the tax filing deadline quickly approaching, Senator Dean Heller today urged eligible Nevadans to use the IRS Free File program and save money at tax time.
 The Free File program empowers taxpayers who made $57,000 or less in 2012 - 70 percent of all taxpayers nationwide – to prepare and file their taxes for free using name-brand tax preparation software.
 Free File helps eligible taxpayers save on the cost of tax preparation, while empowering them to claim deductions and tax credits they might otherwise not know about.

+Representatives from Senator Heller’s federal office participated in a free public briefing on the Free File program today in North Las Vegas sponsored by the Computer & Communications Industry Association (CCIA).

-“Free File is an excellent example of government and the private sector coming together to help taxpayers who need it most,” said Senator Heller.
+“The IRS Free File program is an excellent example of how government can provide help for taxpayers who need it most,” said Senator Heller.
 “This program, which doesn’t cost a dime of taxpayer dollars, takes the confusion out of tax preparation and keeps money in the pockets of people who need it most.
-I urge eligible Nevadans to use this easy and convenient program, and save at tax time.”

-Representatives from Senator Heller’s federal office participated in a free public briefing on the Free File program today in North Las Vegas sponsored by the Computer & Communications Industry Association (CCIA).
+Nevadans would be smart to take advantage of this valuable resource.”

 “With the help of the tax preparation software products made available through Free File, filing taxes is easier than you think.
 If you can send text messages, use email or surf the Internet, chances are you will have no trouble with Free File,” said David Macklin of CCIA.